heronwood/heronwood.github.io/_events/2024-11-07-board-of-directors-meeting.md

 Meeting called to order at 7:06 pm.

+## Old Business

+Jordan summarized two significant projects that were completed in the HOA Open Spaces this past summer:

+* The Department of Natural Resources awarded a micro grant ($4k+) that was used to remove several fallen/at-risk trees and flammable debris from the Open Spaces.
+* The Pierce Conversation Corp created a fire break in Open Space A.

+Special thanks to Susan Mott and the rest of the Landscape Committee for their efforts on these projects.

 ### Pond proposal

 The landscape committee (composed of Susan and Joel Mott, Cecilia Blomberg, Howard Cushner and Lowell Klaver) wants to see the pond slope better maintained to help keep visibility of the water and keep the blackberries away and the overgrowth maintained.
 The Landscape Committee also has concerns about the Tansy Ragwort and believes it is critical to remove.